Gustav Teichmüller

-Gustav Teichmüller (November 19, 1832 - May 22, 1888) was a German philosopher.
+Gustav Teichmüller (/de/; November 19, 1832 - May 22, 1888) was a German philosopher.
 His works, particularly his notion of perspectivism, influenced Friedrich Nietzsche's philosophy.

 Biography

 Teichmüller was born in Braunschweig in the Duchy of Brunswick.
 He was the son of August Teichmüller and Charlotte Georgine Elisabeth Teichmüller, née von Girsewaldt.
 His father was a lieutenant in the Prussian army.
 His mother also came from a soldier's family.

 Teichmüller received a classical education at the local gymnasium, where he developed an interest in philosophy, especially aesthetic philosophy.
 Beginning in 1852, he studied philosophy in Berlin under Frederick Adolf Trendelenburg, a well-known specialist in ancient philosophy.
 He also spent a semester studying in Tübingen under Jakob Friedrich Reiff and Friedrich Theodor Vischer, gaining greater knowledge in the areas of natural science and classical philology.

 He taught as a professor at the Basel University (since 1868) and the Imperial University of Dorpat (since 1871).
 He died in Dorpat, Russian Empire (now Tartu, Estonia).